SavvyHex/SAIA/README.md

 ### trig :
 It returns the value of the trignometric ratio for a specified angle.
 Please note that the angle should be in degrees.

+It requires only one argument :
+- VALUE : The angle, in degrees

 It has six subcommands, one for each trignometric function :
 - sin
 - cos